Huskies vs. Razorbacks: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Additional UConn Insights & Trends

-- UConn has a 9-1 record against the spread while going 8-2 overall over its last 10 contests.
+- UConn has gone 8-2 over its last 10 contests, with a 9-1 record against the spread during that span.

-- In their past 10 games, the Huskies have gone over the total four times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.